 A SIMPLE stands for Savings Incentive Match Plan for Employees.
 Like SEP-IRAs, these plans tend to be favored by small employers as they are easy to set up and administer.
 Like 401(k)s, these plans also provide a single method for both the employer and employee to contribute.

 Under a SIMPLE plan, each participant has their own IRA set up under the plan and employees have the choice to contribute up to $12,500 (or up to $15,500 for those 50 years old and older) in 2017.
 Contributions are pre-tax and taken directly out of employees’ paychecks.
 Additionally, employers are required to make a 3% matching contribution or 2% non-elective contribution.
 Like other plans, the SIMPLE IRA allows employers a tax deduction for contributions made to the plan on behalf of employees.

 The biggest drawback to a SIMPLE IRA is that the employee deferral limit is $12,500 (or $15,500 for those 50 and older,) the lowest of any of these options outlined, and are generally only allowed for businesses with less than 100 employees.
 The employer is also beholden to making inflexible contributions on behalf of employees.

 Seek Professional Advice

 Vanessa McElwrath, CFP ® is a wealth advisor with ML&R Wealth Management a locally owned Registered Investment Advisor in Central Texas.
-For 20 years, ML&R Wealth Management has served individuals, families, businesses and nonprofits with wealth management services, custom retirement and 401k plans and portfolio management.
+For over 20 years, ML&R Wealth Management has served individuals, families, businesses and nonprofits with wealth management services, custom retirement and 401k plans and portfolio management.
 ML&R Wealth Management designs and manages tailored retirement plans that benefit business owners and their employees by an investment philosophy based on a long-term outlook and full transparency in pricing with no hidden fees.